Here Are the 5 Best Neighborhoods in Portland, Oregon

 What to Do Around Nob Hill

 As we previously mentioned, you will find plenty of boutique shops and restaurants here, as well as one of the oldest record stores, the iconic Music Millenium dating from 1969.
 The Moonstruck Chocolate Cafe is a place where you can get your daily dose of chocolate while taking a break from shopping.
 Foodies can find anything from traditional American to Italian and French cuisine, so there’s something for everyone, whether you’re looking for a bar or afternoon tea spot.
 Although life here is quite urban, there are still some streets where you can experience a quiet lifestyle.
-For the outdoor enthusiasts, the nearby Forest Park offers 70 miles of trails specially designed for hiking.
+For the outdoor enthusiasts, the nearby Forest Park offers 70 miles of trails specially designed for hiking and you can use it no matter if you move during the holidays or any other time of the year.

 Arlington Heights – Suitable for Families